 Eastside Audubon Society is also lending their expertise to assist in developing paths on the property to facilitate birdwatching, protecting important bird nesting areas, and working with us and King County in restoring native habitat.
 Please visit their website to learn more about upcoming events.

-Because this property is in the floodway, we'll not be able to place any permanent structures (read, no fencing for a dog park, sorry), but the property's large enough to get dogs under voice control well away from the road.
+Because this property is in the floodway, we'll not be able to place any permanent structures (read, no fencing for a dog park, sorry).

 Please respect private property and be good stewards of this land.
-The property on the west boundary is not fenced, so if you do bring your dog, please keep them off of their nice grass.
+The property on the west boundary is not fenced, so if you do bring your dog, please keep them leashed so as not to have them run into the neighbors yard.

 To learn more about King County Floodplain Management, visit their webpage here.